 A draft of Vermont's BEAD Five-Year Action Plan was released for 18 days of public comment.
-Vermont's Initial Proposal Volume 1 was released for 30 days of public comment, and a draft of Volume 2 was released for an initial 30-day public comment period followed by a second seven-day public comment period.
+Vermont's Initial Proposal Volume 1 was released for 30 days of public comment, and a draft of Volume 2 will be released for the same duration.
 Vermont worked proactively with those who submitted feedback to address any concerns and further refined the Five-Year Action Plan prior to its finalization and submission.